joinpursuit/Pursuit-Core-Web/react_2/backend-testing/README.md

 ## Hands On
 ### Explore the Backend to be Tested

-Once you have cloned the starter App take 15 minutes to read the Backend Docs and familiarize yourself with the endpoints and requests.
+Once you have cloned the starter App take 15 minutes to read its [README Doc](https://github.com/joinpursuit/Pursuit-Core-Web-Backend-Testing-Starter) and familiarize yourself with the endpoints and requests.
+Also take a look at the files, make sure there is nothing surprising or confusing about it.
+Try a few requests with Postman.

 ### Our First Test. `/api/notes/public` retrieves all notes
 Let us test endpoints or routes that do not require a user to be logged in first.
 We will test that a client can retrieve all public  notes when a `GET` request to `/api/notes/public` is made.